Do You Know the Signs of Feline Heatstroke? June 30 2021, 0 Comments

 - Restless behavior as your cat tries to find a cool spot

-- Panting, sweaty paw pads, drooling, excessive grooming in an effort to cool off
+- Heavy panting, sweaty paw pads, drooling, excessive grooming in an effort to cool off

 As your cat's body temperature continues to rise, the symptoms will progress: